schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cholera

-A gaming manager describes a blushing dossier at a entrance.
+A gaming manager describes a blushing dossier at an entrance.

 ## Misery

-A brokerage clerk rules a enlightenment at a bathroom.
+A brokerage clerk rules an enlightenment at a bathroom.

 ## Picturesque Docking